Decision-making framework

 b.
 Consider the rate at which built development and the associated public infrastructure should be enabled to provide for the reasonably foreseeable needs of population growth without compromising the other values of the coastal environment;

 e.
-Consider where and how build development on land should be controlled so that it does not compromise activities of nation or regional importance that have a functional need to locate and operate in the coastal marine area;
+Consider where and how build development on land should be controlled so that it does not compromise activities of nation or regional importance that have a functional need to locate and operate in the coastal marine area;2.
+Additionally in relation to the coastal marine area:

 a.
 Recognise potential contributions to the social, economic and cultural well-being of people and communities from use and development of the coastal marine area, including the potential for renewable marine energy to contribute to meeting the energy needs of future generations;